 A money market account is a savings and checking account that has many of the same features.

-- You can deposit as little as $100 into a money market account and earn higher interest rates than you would with checking or savings accounts.
+Money market accounts offer higher interest rates than checking and savings accounts.
+You may deposit as little as $100 and earn greater interest than you would with checking or savings accounts.

 The key disadvantage: